hemeac/kiwiTechTree/README.md

 ## Known/Likely Issues
 * Couple of upgrade lines in the Tech Tree may disappear when viewing them near the edges of the screen.
 This issue has disappeared "naturally" on my install.
-* Many of the extras for the Near Future Suite that change the behavior of engines, etc. will most likely not lead to expected results if installed.
+* Many of the extras for the Near Future Suite that change the behavior of engines, etc. may not lead to expected results if installed.
 Check each mod above as some behaviors were adopted directly.
-This is not a bug and will not be fixed.
+I may choose not to support all extras.
+* Community Parts Titles will break the name variants for upgraded engines for some mods.
+It is unlikely I will be providing support patches, but will accept user-submitted patches.
 * Kerbal Research & Development's upgrade system appears to be incompatible with the upgrades that I have implemented.
 I would expect bad things to happen.
 * Realistic Power Draw modifies the science modules and given the ordering of the pass in MM, this will likely break the changes to the science system I am doing.
 If you use this and want me to make a patch, get in touch.
 * Removing parts from installed mods (either manually removing configs or Perma Prune in Janitor's Closet) that have part upgrades will very likely break upgrades for other parts.
 If you remove the parts, you will need to remove the associated PARTUPGRADE node from the mod manually.
 * Very likely to break any mod that attempts to reconfigure engines or fuel tanks in any manner.
 I am not planning on supporting any alternative fuel switchers.
-* Smart Docking Aid functionality is added by this mod to all probes due to an inability to tie it to probes once Level 3 SAS upgrades have been applied.
-Limited testing suggests it may not turn on until SAS 3, but need to test further.

 ## Airline Kuisine 2.4.2
 Shuffled the tech nodes.
 Added standard B9 part upgrades.